Pennsylvania October 29, 2020

 10 Restaurants In Pennsylvania That Are Hard To Get In… But Totally Worth It

-How many times in your life have you entered a restaurant, only to leave once the maitre d’ alerts you to a long wait time?
+How many times in your life have you entered a restaurant, only to leave once the host tells you the wait time?
 A dining experience has got to blow your socks off if you’re going to stand around waiting for an hour, or if you’re going to call weeks in advance for a reservation.
-Here are a few restaurants in Pennsylvania that can be difficult to get into, yet are absolutely delicious and worth your efforts.
+Here are a few popular restaurants in Pennsylvania that can be difficult to get into, yet are absolutely delicious and worth your efforts.

 1. Talula's Table, Kennett Square

 Talula's Table is not only the most exclusive restaurant in Pennsylvania, but it has a reputation for being one of the toughest reservations in the country.
 The gourmet farm-to-table restaurant takes reservations one year in advance for its single table, which feeds one party per day.
 The restaurant even has its own